DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/01-Data-Case-Study.md

 * How should it be analyzed?
 * And what can we infer from the analysis?

 The topics scientists investigate are as diverse as the questions they ask.
 However, many of these investigations can be addressed with a small number of data collection techniques, analytic tools, and fundamental concepts in statistical inference.
-This lesson provides a glimpse into these and other themes we will encounter throughout the rest of the course.
+This chapter provides a glimpse into these and other themes we will encounter throughout the rest of the book.

 ## Case study

-In this lesson we will consider an experiment that studies effectiveness of stents in treating patients at risk of stroke. ^[[Chimowitz MI, Lynn MJ, Derdeyn CP, et al. 2011.
+In this chapter, we will consider an experiment that studies effectiveness of stents in treating patients at risk of stroke. ^[[Chimowitz MI, Lynn MJ, Derdeyn CP, et al. 2011.
 Stenting versus Aggressive Medical Therapy for Intracranial Arterial Stenosis.
 New England Journal of Medicine 365:993-1003.](http://www.nejm.org/doi/full/10.1056/NEJMoa1105335)] ^[[NY Times article reporting on the study](http://www.nytimes.com/2011/09/08/health/research/08stent.html)] Stents are small mesh tubes that are placed inside narrow or weak arteries to assist in patient recovery after cardiac events and reduce the risk of an additional heart attack or death.
 Many doctors have hoped that there would be similar benefits for patients at risk of stroke.
 We start by writing the principal question the researchers hope to answer:

 ### Research question